c6o/docs/content/guides/custom-provisioner.md

 ## Uninstall Component

-A provisioner can implement an uninstall web component.
-This component allows the user to select advanced uninstall options.
-For example, in the VSCode provisioner, you can decide whether or not to keep the allocated volume and IP address.
+A provisioner can implement an `uninstall` web component.
+This component allows the user to select advanced uninstallation options.
+For example, in the VSCode provisioner, you can decide whether to keep the allocated volume and IP address.

 ```javascript
 import { LitElement, html, customElement } from 'lit-element'